luismqueral/generative-design-thinking/README.md

 # Generative Design Thinking

-This repository contains the evolving manuscript for "Generative Design Thinking," a book exploring the relationship between design, design thinking, and Large Language Models (LLMs).
+This is a repository for ongoing set of notes on "Generative Design Thinking" which is the process of design work using assistive AI tools.
+My thoughts are a mess right now, so don't expect anything too interesting yet.
+This will grow over time and this repo will track those changes.

+I'm approaching these notes in a similar way to two pioneering generative thinkers: Christopher Alexander (_A Pattern Language_ and _Timeless Way of Building_) and Brian Eno.

-## Project Structure
+## Structure

-The book is organized into three main parts:
+There are three pieces to these notes:

 ### 1. Theory
-Explores the art and spirit of Generative Design Thinking, providing the philosophical foundation and conceptual framework.
+The art and spirit of Generative Design Thinking -- a philosophical foundation and conceptual framework.

 ### 2. Patterns
 Documents new kinds of workflows that emerge at the intersection of design thinking and generative AI.

 ### 3. Strategies
 Offers specific prompts and techniques that readers can reference and adapt to grow their generative design work.

-## Inspiration

-This work is inspired by Christopher Alexander's seminal works "The Timeless Way of Building" and "A Pattern Language," adapting their approach to the new frontier of generative AI in design.

-## Development

-This manuscript is being developed in the open, with all changes tracked through git.
-The content is primarily written in Markdown using Obsidian.
+This is linked to another project of mine Strategy Garden: http://strategy.garden

-## Contributing
+## Contributions

-While this is primarily a personal project, observations, suggestions, and discussions are welcome through GitHub issues.
+Feel free to submit any contributions or questions in the Issues section if you find any of this work interesting.
+Otherwise, throw it a star and check back in a year or so :-).